 More complex contractual issues and negligence claims may also be referred to an adjudicator, even though the process was originally designed to deal with relatively straightforward claims on an urgent basis.

-Very often the matter referred to adjudication is a standalone issue.
-A dispute might be holding up a particular building project or causing cash-flow issues for one party to the contract.
-By accepting the adjudicator’s jurisdiction and decision the parties can continue to work.
-Often the ruling will only be a temporary solution, enabling the development to continue until a more permanent outcome can be found.
+Very often, the matter referred to adjudication is a standalone issue.
+A dispute might be holding up a particular building project or causing cashflow issues for one party to the contract.
+By accepting the adjudicator’s jurisdiction and decision, the parties can continue to carry on work.
+As referred to above, the ruling will usually only be a temporary solution which enables the development to continue until a more permanent solution can be found.